nixonsparrow/SHOPen/README.md

 You can put above variables in one of the following ways:

-- create `.env` file in the main p roject folder (same place with i.e. `manage.py` file) - recommended
+- create `.env` file in the main project folder (same place with i.e. `manage.py` file) - recommended
 - set them directly in your system

 #####